Conducting research ethically means making ethical considerations throughout the project, not just during the ethics approval process.

 If an extension of the approval period is required, a request must be submitted to the Human Research Ethics Committee – before the original approval expires.
-To request an extension of ethics approval, please complete the Ethics Report Form (Section 1).
+To request an extension of ethics approval, please review the following:

 The Ethics Committee understands that research designs do change, particularly for long-term projects.
 Amendments to the research design that may affect participants and/or that may have ethical implications, must be reviewed and approved by the Human Research Ethics Committee before commencement.

 Any changes to documents and other material used in recruiting potential research participants, including advertisements, letters of invitation, questionnaires, information sheets and consent forms, should also be approved by the HREC.

 To request approval for a change, please review the following: